About Shark Diver – The Company

 When not running shark operations Martin is on shore working with our lucky divers for this and next season to prepare them for shark adventures to come.
 You can call him anytime with questions or to book your next shark dive.
 Martin lives in California full time and speaks fluent European.
 For some of you that’s Swiss German, German and very accented English.

-Martin has also been on the front lines for shark conservation working with the Guadalupe Photo ID Project now in it's thirteenth year having identified over 125 unique animals at this site.
+Martin has also been on the front lines for shark conservation working with the Guadalupe Photo ID Project, now in it’s fourteenth year, having identified over 150 unique animals at this site.
 Martin has collaborated with the main shark research team at the island (CICIMAR) and has appeared in numerous shark conservation film and television productions over the years.

-He's also a seasoned dive instuctor with over 8000 dives to his credit, and has logged over 40,000 nautical miles to Guadalupe and back.
+He’s also a seasoned dive instructor with over 8000 dives to his credit, and has logged over 40,000 nautical miles to Guadalupe and back.

 We’re pretty friendly around here, after all we get to play with sharks for a living, join us!